Toronto media training pro Irene Bakaric operates from a positive, proactive mindset.

 Often clients come to me because they’ve had a reputation-damaging encounter with the media.
 Why would you wait until you’re embarrassed or your brand is tarnished when you could have prepared in advance?

-Irene Bakaric is an independent communications consultant focused on media relations.
-She specializes in media training and crisis communications training.
-Her approach is always positive and constructive so that clients learn to be confident and in control.
+Toronto media training pro Irene Bakaric is an independent communications consultant focused on media relations.
+She specializes in Toronto media training and crisis communications training.
 Irene worked as a reporter, producer and host on a variety of national news and current affairs programs such as CBC Television’s The Journal, Midday, Venture, Marketplace and Money$worth.
-You can find her on LinkedIn.
+You can find Irene Bakaric on LinkedIn.

 © Communicate Influence.
 Please see Communicate Influence’s Terms and Conditions for information on sharing, adapting or attributing content.